 Clinical Mental Health Counseling

 The Clinical Mental Health Counseling Program at LCU prepares individuals to become counselors who can serve in a variety of clinical settings such as mental health or social services agencies or private practice.
 The CMHC program fulfills the academic requirement for licensure as a professional counselor in Texas and other states.
-The program is delivered in both a face-to-face and online format.
+The program is delivered in an online format.

 The Mission of the Clinical Mental Health Program Aligns itself with the mission of LCU and the Department of Behavioral Sciences by training ethically- and spiritually-aware mental health counselors who possess the knowledge, values, skills, and personal disposition to promote the mental health and holistic wellness of clients across diverse populations.